-- · The decedent's estate, if the estate re- - The beneficiary, if the right to income is passed directly to the beneficiary and the beneficiary receives it. - Any person to whom the estate properly distributes the right to receive it.
+- The decedent's estate, if the estate receives it. - The beneficiary, if the right to income is passed directly to the beneficiary and the beneficiary receives it. - Any person to whom the estate properly distributes the right to receive it.